RohanNaidu14/Prometheus_Graphana/README.md

-Monitoring using Prometheus and Plotting using Graphana
+Monitoring System Info using Prometheus and node exporter, the real-time data collected is being plotted using Graphana